heatherathebyne/gemstylus/README.md

 it level with the spinning lap.

 I am going to assume your faceting post is unbent and at a right angle to the lap.
-If it is not, then you have serious problems that no Arduino is going to be able to solve.
+If it is not, then you have a serious problem no Arduino is going to be able to solve.

 To calibrate, compile and upload this sketch with `float offset = 0;`